-7.2 Software Interrupts and Related Instructions
+7.3 Software Interrupts and Related Instructions

-The Intel 64 architecture supports the following instructions that can be used to invoke system calls:
+The Intel 64 architecture supports the following instructions that software in ring 3 can use to invoke the operating system using the IDT:

-• INT n (opcode CD followed by an immediate byte).
-There are 256 such instructions, one for each value n of the immediate byte (0-255).

-- INT3 (opcode CC).
+- INT n (opcode CD followed by an immediate byte).
+There are 256 such softwareinterrupt instructions, one for each value n of the immediate byte (0-255). - INT3 (opcode CC).
 This instruction generates a breakpoint exception (#BP) as a trap. - INTO (opcode CE).
 If RFLAGS.OF = 1, this instruction generates an overflow exception (#OF) as a trap.
 If RFLAGS.OF = 0, this instruction does not generate an exception and passes control to the next instruction.
-While INTO causes an invalid-opcode exception (#UD) in 64-bit mode, it can be executed in compatibility mode. - INT1 (opcode F1).
+While INTO causes an invalidopcode exception (#UD) in 64-bit mode, it can be executed in compatibility mode. - INT1 (opcode F1).
 This instruction generates a debug exception (#DB) as a trap.
 Hardware vendors may use INT1 for hardware debug.

 When FRED transitions are enabled, an execution of any of these instructions results in FRED event delivery.
-Section 5.2.1 describes how the resulting FRED event delivery saves event information for these instructions.
+Section 5.2.1 describes how the resulting FRED event delivery saves event information for these instructions (including the length of the instruction).

-IDT event delivery of INT n, INT3, and INTO checks the DPL field of the IDT gate and generates a general-protection exception (#GP) if it is less than the CPL.
+Note: IDT event delivery of INT n, INT3, and INTO checks the DPL field of the IDT gate and generates a general-protection exception (#GP) if it is less than the CPL.
 FRED event delivery does not use the IDT and thus does not perform this check.
 The event handlers of a FRED-enabled operating system should check the event type and vector to identify situations that would have resulted in a fault with IDT event delivery.

-7.3 SYSCALL and SYSENTER
+7.4 SYSCALL and SYSENTER